Get help today 888-744-0069 or sign up for 24/7 text support.

 Who’s Abusing Methamphetamine?

 Methamphetamine is a commonly viewed as a dangerous substance when used in non-medical situations.
-Despite the dangers, use remains widespread in the U.S. and even more prevalent overseas in Europe, Asia, and Australia.
+Despite the dangers, use remains widespread in the U.S. In the U.S., the Drug Enforcement Administration reports that, in 2021:

-• Only 16,000 prescriptions for methamphetamine were given in 2012.
+• Only 8,000 prescriptions for methamphetamine were dispensed.

 The Methamphetamine Market

-As mentioned, the market for methamphetamine is large across various regions of the world.
+The market for methamphetamine is large across various regions of the world.
 Since legitimate production of the substance is so uncommon, very little of the amount abused comes from diverted legitimate prescriptions; it comes from illicit manufacturing instead.

 The $13 billion spent annually on methamphetamine equates to a relatively high price per gram.
 Counterintuitively, the most money was made from the substance when it was cheapest in 2005.
 Since then, the drug recovered in price, then dropped to $328 per one quarter of a gram in 2010.